komorin0521/darknet_server/ReadMe.md

 This server has two API.

-1. Getting the detection result as json format
+1. Getting the detection result as json format including image(base64 decoded)
     URI: '/detect'

+    parameter example
+    ```
+    {
+      "image": base64.b64decode(imgdata).decode("utf-8"),
+      "thesh": 0.5,
+      "get_img_flg": True
+    ```

-    The parameter is 'thresh' which is threshold of yolo.
+    The parameter of 'thresh' is threshold of yolo.
-    This is not required and the default value is 0.25.
+    This is not required and the default value is 0.5.
     If thresh is less than default, more object can be detected but misrecgnition increses.

-2. Getting the image which is embedded the rectangle and object name
-    URI: '/get_predict_image'
-    The parameter is same as '/detect'
+    The paramete of `get_img_flg` is boolean.
+    If true, return image data embeded bbox of yolo resuls.
+    This parameter is optional and the defalut value is true.

 # SoftWare requirements
-- Python: 3.x
+- Python > 3.6

-    I test only 3.5.2
+    I test only 3.7.1

 - darknet revision: 9a4b19c4158b064a164e34a83ec8a16401580850
   darknet revision: 61c9d02ec461e30d55762ec7669d6a1d3c356fb2